Nonlinearity Compensation for Coherent Optical Satellite Communications: Digital Techniques for Nonlinearity Compensation

 The picture is quite different for satellite optical coherent up-links with HPOAs.
 While the behavior in the linear regime remains unchanged, the nonlinear regime differs due to the nearly dispersionless nature of the fiber channel, which makes nonlinearity an almost instantaneous (memoryless) effect, as discussed in Section~\ref{sec:System-Model}.
 This leads to two key consequences, which will be quantified and analyzed in Section~\ref{subsec:System-performance-and}: i) the optimal PAS block length $N$ becomes much shorter, making a single-LUT implementation of the DM---such as the one depicted in Fig. \ref{fig:lut45}---particularly attractive; ii) carrier phase recovery algorithms are ineffective in mitigating nonlinear interference, increasing the relevance of the nonlinear shaping gain provided by PAS.

-\subsection{Nonlinear phase compensation (NLPC)}
+\subsection{Nonlinear Phase Compensation (NLPC)}

 Assuming the simplified model in Fig.~\ref{fig:figSimpleModel}, fiber propagation reduces to the phase rotation in (\ref{eq:NLzerodisp}), which can be inverted at the TX or RX DSP by applying the inverse rotation.
 We refer to this operation as \emph{nonlinear phase compensation} (NLPC).
 In the absence of bandwidth limitations and noise, exact inversion could be equivalently performed at the TX or RX.
-In practice, however, bandwidth limitations and noise prevent exact inversion, as discussed in Section~\ref{sec:System-Model}.
+In practice, however, bandwidth limitations and noise prevent exact inversion, as discussed below.

-To mitigate the effect of bandwidth limitations, it is advantageous to split the NLPC equally between TX and RX, minimizing the maximum spectral broadening experienced by the signal at both locations.
-As an example, Fig.\,\ref{fig:spectrum} shows the PSD of the transmitted (left) and received (right) signals with different NLPC configurations (top: without NLPC, medium: with RX-side NLPC, bottom: with NLPC split between TX and RX), demonstrating that spectral broadening is minimized when NLPC is evenly divided between TX and RX.

-On the other hand, noise is injected between the HPOA and the RX, breaking the symmetry between TX and RX processing and degrading only the effectiveness of RX-side NLPC.
+At the RX, the transfer function $H_{\mathrm{RX}}(f)$ filters out part of the spectrally broadened signal, preventing exact inversion of (\ref{eq:NLzerodisp}).
+Similarly, at the TX, accurate pre-compensation would require generating frequency components that may lie outside the available bandwidth defined by $H_{\mathrm{TX}}(f)$.
+To mitigate the effect of bandwidth limitations, it would be advantageous to split the NLPC equally between TX and RX, minimizing the maximum spectral broadening experienced by the signal at both locations.
+However, the noise injected between the HPOA and the RX breaks the symmetry between TX and RX processing, degrading only the effectiveness of RX-side NLPC.
 Furthermore, complexity and power consumption constraints are also asymmetric between satellite and ground terminals, generally favoring TX processing.

 For these reasons, we consider a split NLPC between TX and RX, with splitting ratio $\kappa$

 where $\mathbf{x}[k]$, $\mathbf{x}'[k]$, $\mathbf{y}'[k]$, and $\mathbf{y}[k]$ denote the transmitted signal (before and after NLPC) and the received signal (before and after NLPC), respectively, as shown in Fig.~\ref{fig:sysmodel} and \ref{fig:figSimpleModel}, sampled at $n$ samples per symbol.
 Based on the above discussion, the splitting ratio $\kappa$ can be either optimized to maximize performance or set to $\kappa=1$, corresponding to NLPC entirely performed at the TX.
 Both cases are analyzed in Section~\ref{subsec:System-performance-and}.